madetech/handbook/guides/internal_delivery_support_requests.md

 # Internal delivery team support process

 ## Process purpose
-This outlines how you can request technical support for internal work including projects and Sales activities.
+This outlines how you can request delivery team support for internal work including projects and Sales activities.

 ## Who is responsible for enacting this process:
 Anyone who needs to request the support of delivery team members should contact the Operations Team using the following steps.